salma-elmaghawry/Cloozy-App/README.md

 ## UI Design 🎨

-The app's user interface (UI) has been designed in **Figma** to provide a smooth and intuitive shopping experience.
+The app's user interface has been designed in **Figma** to provide a smooth and intuitive shopping experience.
 You can explore the complete design by following the link below:

 - [View UI Design on Figma](https://www.figma.com/your-design-link](https://www.figma.com/design/X710xXX9AU9jmIidevF1XX/Cloozy---Team-Side?node-id=0-1&p=f&t=YDv2Z7l9IeN852rM-0))